imengyuan/imengyuan.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I'm a Ph.D. candidate in the Ecology and Evolutionary Biology department at the University of Toronto, co-supervised by Dr. [Stephen Wright](https://wright.eeb.utoronto.ca/research/) and Dr. [John Stinchcombe](http://stinchcombe.eeb.utoronto.ca).
 I'm interested in plant evolutionary genomics.
-My CV is availabe [here](https://imengyuan.github.io/files/CV_MengYuan_2024.pdf) (updated Oct.
-2024).
+My CV is availabe [here](https://imengyuan.github.io/files/CV_MengYuan_2025.pdf) (updated Jun 2025).

 I received my B.S. in Biological Sciences with a minor in Software Engineering at Sichuan University in 2019.